conda/conda-libmamba-solver/README.md

 so far by following these instructions.

-Before we start: to use the libmamba integrations you need to update the `conda` installation in your `base` environment to a canary release.
-This is potentially a destructive action, so make sure you are not testing this in a production environment.
-We recommend using a VM, a Docker image or something similar.
+Before we start: to use the libmamba integrations you need to update the `conda` installation in your `base` environment to at least 4.12.0 or higher.

 1. `conda-libmamba-solver` needs to be present in your `base` environment.